 Others would eventually take advantage of Tyson’s shortcomings, but in fact this was Iron Mike’s peak.
 His unique blend of power, quickness and ferocity would never be more potent.
 At the opening bell, Holmes appeared startled by Tyson’s speed as the young champion bore in and unleashed wicked shots to the body.
 Forcing the former champion to continually backpedal and clinch, Tyson gave Larry no time to set himself, no chance to find his rhythm.
 The veteran tried in vain to land a big uppercut or right hand to get Mike’s respect, but his timing was woefully off.

 In the fourth Holmes gave the nostalgic in the crowd a bit of what they had hoped to see.
 Up on his toes for the first time, he circled the ring with seeming authority, snapping home several quick jabs, for a moment looking something like “The Easton Assassin” of old.
 But the vision was fleeting.
-His 38-year-old legs soon failed Larry and then it was back to grappling and clinching and trying to slow down the younger, faster man.
-But Tyson never stopped throwing big punches with bad intentions and finally one got through clean.
+His 38-year-old legs soon failed him and then it was back to grappling and clinching and trying to slow down the younger, faster man.
+But Tyson never stopped throwing big punches with bad intentions and finally one got through and did major damage.

-Midway through the round Tyson nailed Holmes with a perfectly timed overhand right that put Larry down hard.
+Midway through the round Tyson found the opening he was looking for and nailed Holmes with a perfectly timed overhand right, the shot putting Larry down hard.
 Shocked as much as hurt, the old champion made the novice mistake of getting up too quickly from the knockdown, his head still ringing as Tyson tore back in and sent him down a second time.
 And again the proud Holmes was upright in seconds.

 Tyson pursued as his dazed quarry reeled about the ring, trying to regain his equilibrium, taking punch after punch.
 A series of right hand clouts drove Holmes to the ropes where he planted himself, timed Tyson as he came in, and then let go with a huge uppercut.
 But the punch never happened; instead Holmes’ fist got snagged in the ropes.
 A second later Tyson landed the coup de grâce, a final right flush on the jaw that put Holmes flat on his back.
 The referee waved his arms over the fallen old warrior as officials and cornermen flooded the ring.